amazon-science/abstractive-factual-tradeoff/datasets/constraints-fact/README.md

   "summary_sentence_contextright": [],
   "model_name": "bart",
-  "summary": "Former Foreign Secretary Philip Hammond has said the UK's policy in Syria has been hampered by \"wishful thinking\" - and officials underestimated the staying power of President Bashar al-Assad.", "annotator_ids": [
+  "summary": "Former Foreign Secretary Philip Hammond has said the UK's policy in Syria has been hampered by \"wishful thinking\" - and officials underestimated the staying power of President Bashar al-Assad.", "summary_raw": "Former Foreign Secretary Philip Hammond has said the UK's policy in Syria has been hampered by \"wishful thinking\" - and officials underestimated the staying power of President Bashar al-Assad.", "annotator_ids": [
     "annotator_80",
     "annotator_53",